 Dangers of DIY Bat Removal

 Bats have known reservoirs of zoonotic diseases.
 Zoonotic means a disease that can be transmitted to humans.
-One of these deadly diseases is rabies.
-It has been found in bat colonies all over Florida, particularly along the coasts as they have easy access to food sources.
+Rabies is one of these dangerous diseases and it has been found in bats all around Florida, especially along the coastlines where bat colonies are very dense because they have easy access to food sources.

 Bat guano is also another source of health risks.
 Accumulated bat waste once crumbled can release aerosolized spores of the fungus Histoplasma capsulatum which can cause Histoplasmosis, a severe respiratory disease that can be fatal if left untreated.